Zero-X: Critical response

 According to spaceflight historian Jack Hagerty, the way in which the MEV is deployed from the mothership was inspired by both the titular spacecraft of the Andersons' earlier puppet series Fireball XL5 (whose cockpit section breaks off to form a lander, Fireball Junior) and the modular construction of the real-life Apollo spacecraft.
 He also states that the name "MEV" is based on "LEM" (Lunar Excursion Module), the original designation for the Apollo Lunar Module.
-Among other observations, Hagerty questions the names given for some of Zero-Xs components in Thunderbirds Are Go, stating that the craft's so-called nose cone "looks nothing like a cone" and that its lifting bodies do not meet the technical definition a lifting body.
+Among other observations, Hagerty questions the names given for some of the Zero-Xs components in Thunderbirds Are Go, stating that the craft's so-called nose cone "looks nothing like a cone" and that its lifting bodies do not meet the technical definition a lifting body.
 He also regards the brevity of the Martian landing as a plot hole: "After spending, presumably, many years and billions of dollars mounting this expedition to Mars, all they get for their effort is a couple of hours driving around on the surface."
 However, he calls the destruction of the Zero-X Mark II "one of the most spectacular crash sequences ever filmed".

-Stephen La Rivière calls Zero-X "the star of Thunderbirds Are Go", praising Meddings' design and acknowledging its commercial nature: "... cynics would suggest that the various detachable segments (wings and nose cone) had less to do with the storyline and more to do with potential toy manufacturing!"
-Glenn Erickson considers Zero-X "unwieldy" and aesthetically inferior to Skyship One in the sequel Thunderbird 6 (1968).
-Fred McNamara ranks Zero-X tenth in a list of "greatest Supermarionation vehicles", describing it as a "fabulous slice of pulpy retro vehicle porn".
+Stephen La Rivière calls the Zero-X "the star of Thunderbirds Are Go", praising Meddings' design and acknowledging its commercial nature: "... cynics would suggest that the various detachable segments (wings and nose cone) had less to do with the storyline and more to do with potential toy manufacturing!"
+Glenn Erickson considers the Zero-X "unwieldy" and aesthetically inferior to Skyship One in the sequel Thunderbird 6 (1968).
+Fred McNamara ranks the Zero-X tenth in a list of "greatest Supermarionation vehicles", describing it as a "fabulous slice of pulpy retro vehicle porn".
 He adds that "what stops it being further up the list is its jagged, boxy, rectangular design".

 Alasdair Wilkins of io9 questions the design in that it is "not especially aerodynamic-looking".
 He notes the craft's protracted introduction in Thunderbirds Are Go, finding the film's 10-minute opening launch sequence to be over-long: "It's pretty much the Alpha and Omega of launch sequences ... a sequence that threatens to make 2001 [: A Space Odyssey] look like non-stop, thrill-a-minute action."
 He believes that with the attention to detail given to the various stages of the craft's assembly and take-off, these scenes constitute "launch sequence porn", elaborating: "It's a bunch of people effectively saying, 'Action?
 Characters?
 Humour?
 Nah, forget all that.
 We know what the people really want to see, and it's clearly the model-work.'"
 The Los Angeles Times comments that the launch is presented "with the ritual deliberation of a Greek Orthodox mass", while website Entertainment Focus calls the sequence "meticulous" and "foreshadowing a mechanical ballet which would define [2001]."
 Mark Bould considers it an example of the Anderson productions' "technophilic model-work".

+The Zero-Xs modular design has influenced the look of robots and spacecraft in manga and anime.